 Thermal imaging scopes are more costly than night vision scopes; excluding some of the latest generation 3 military grade night scopes.
 If you are springing for a thermal scope do you need or want it be show images in color?
 You will also need to decide if you want a scope that can store images & video directly on an SD card or if you are okay with a USB transfer wire going from your scope to a storage device.
 How large of a zoom do you need your scope to have?
 All things being equal a thermal imaging scope with the same features as a night vision scope will be more expensive.

 This is one of the hardest areas to figure out what you need as it may be worth spending a couple hundred dollars over your “budget” if you will get the features you NEED and make the scope usable for your circumstances; staying within your budget and buying a scope that you never use because it does not have the features you need will only waste your money.
-Amazon also offers payments options and discounts that can help ensure you don’t break the bank.
+Amazon and other retailers also offer payment options and discounts that can help ensure you don’t break the bank.

 While thermal imaging scopes can help you find animals hidden in cover or through dense fog at longer distances they do not have the clarity of a night vision scope.
 As such if you will be hunting at long ranges and need sharp images then a night vision scope will be your best choice.
 You will probably want to consider at least a generation 2 or if you can swing it generation 3 night vision.